robotpony/w42/content/blog/2025/the-comfort-of-home-bases-for-creative-work.md

 ## Virtual sanctuaries: Digital territory

 This territoriality extends seamlessly into our digital spaces.
-Research by NYU computer scientist Julian Togelius found that how people play Minecraft actually reflects their real-life personality traits—players who valued family built homes with fences, while independent players avoided main storylines.
+Research by NYU computer scientist Julian Togelius[^2] found that how people play Minecraft actually reflects their real-life personality traits—players who valued family built homes with fences, while independent players avoided main storylines.
 We're not just building virtual structures; we're expressing something fundamental about how we need our spaces to feel.

 In Minecraft, players obsess over their bases with an intensity that might seem silly to outsiders.
 But watch someone show off their meticulously organized storage system, their perfectly lit corridors, their automated farms positioned for optimal efficiency, and you're seeing the same nesting instinct that drives us to perfect our real-world workspaces.

-The psychology is identical: these virtual homes provide safety, efficiency, and a sense of control in an unpredictable world.
+The psychology is identical: these virtual homes provide safety[^9], efficiency, and a sense of control in an unpredictable world.
 They're spaces where you can focus on higher-order problems because the basics are handled.

 This maps directly to how developers feel about their IDEs.
 Take my recent experience with Claude Code versus Claude's web interface.
 Both access the same powerful AI, but Claude Code relies on your existing editor setup.
-In the wrong IDE (one without my customizations, shortcuts, and workflow optimizations) even a great tool feels constrained.
+In the wrong IDE[^8] (one without my customizations, shortcuts, and workflow optimizations) even a great tool feels constrained.
 The web interface, by contrast, is compact, purpose-built, and optimized for the specific task of AI interaction.
 It removes environmental friction.

-Context switching and experiencing tool sprawl can impede developers' ability to build and improve upon software.
+Context switching[^7] and experiencing tool sprawl can impede developers' ability to build and improve upon software.
 But it's not just about time lost to switching.
-It's about the cognitive overhead of maintaining multiple mental models of how different tools work.
+It's about the cognitive overhead[^10] of maintaining multiple mental models of how different tools work.
 Every interface you haven't internalized is mental energy that could be spent on the actual problem you're solving.

 ## The comfort paradox